 Whats Included?

-- Pick-up and drop-off service at Trivuwan International Airport in Kathmandu by private Car/Van/Bus depending on group size.
+- Pick-up and drop-off service at Tribhuvan International Airport in Kathmandu by private Car/Van/Bus depending on group size.

-- All the meals (Breakfast, Lunch, Dinner) with Lodge accommodation during the trek.
+- All the meals (Breakfast, Lunch, Dinner) during the trek.

-- Guide and porters: foods, accommodation, insurance, salary, flight ticket, and equipment etc.
+- Guide and porters: food, accommodation, insurance, salary, flight ticket, and equipment, etc.

-- Seasonal fresh fruit such as Apple and Pomegranates etc.
+- Seasonal fresh fruit such as apples and pomegranates, etc.

 - Duffel Bag.

-- Fingertip Pulse Oximeter (we use every day to check your oxygen level and pulse in your body to avoid high risk ).
+- Fingertip Pulse Oximeter (we use every day to check your oxygen level and pulse to avoid high risk).

 - Himalaya Trip T-shirt.